Skip to content

 Characters

 The characters start with narrator Charlotte, who is playing Portia.
 The man playing Brutus is Chase Marquis, who was born Chuck McKay.
-Charlotte refers to him as ‘an afternoon snack of a man’.
-He’s young enough to be her son.
+Charlotte finds him attractive, but she keeps her hands to herself.
+After all, he’s young enough to be her son.

 And, of course, there are the other people in the production and those who work behind the scenes.
 Plus, there are people who represent other arts on our planet.
 But Charlotte never names them.